Allied Command Transformation: After the Cold War

-At the 2002 Prague Summit, it was decided that NATO should change its military structures and concepts, and acquire new types of equipment to face the operational challenges of coalition warfare against the threats of the new millennium.
+At the 2002 Prague Summit, it was decided that NATO should change its military structures and concepts, and acquire new types of equipment to face the operational challenges of coalition warfare against the threats of the new century.
 Thus NATO's military command structure was reorganized.
-One strategic command, Allied Command Transformation (ACT), was focused on transforming NATO, while the other strategic command focused on NATO's operations, Allied Command Operations (ACO/SHAPE).
+One strategic command, Allied Command Transformation, was focused on transforming NATO, while the other strategic command focused on NATO's operations, Allied Command Operations.
 Initial reports about a NATO transformation command began to appear in July 2002.
 ACT was formally established on June 19, 2003.

 A suite of "Baseline for Rapid Iterative Transformational Experimentation" (BRITE) software was designed in response to the Maritime Situational Awareness request.
-This request, a product of a U.S. international and inter-agency initiatives termed "Maritime Domain Awareness," serves to counter threats to the maritime commons including terrorism, human/drug smuggling, piracy, and espionage.
+This request, a product of a U.S. international and inter-agency initiatives termed "Maritime Domain Awareness", serves to counter threats to the maritime commons including terrorism, human/drug smuggling, piracy, and espionage.

 Since Allied Command Atlantic became Allied Command Transformation, commanders have included non-naval officers.
 Gen. Lance L. Smith USAF commanded ACT from 10 Nov 2005 until 9 Nov 2007.
 He was succeeded by Gen. James N. Mattis USMC, who served from 9 Nov 2007 - 08 Sep 2009.
 A significant change was the assumption of command by a French officer, after France rejoined the NATO Command Structure in mid-2009.
 General Stéphane Abrial, former chief of the French Air Force assumed command in 2009.
 French Air Force General Jean-Paul Paloméros replaced Abrial at the end of September 2012.
 On 30 September 2015 French Air Force General Denis Mercier succeeded General Paloméros, in September 2018 General André Lanata succeeded General Mercier, and in 2021 General Philippe Lavigne succeeded General Lanata.

 The Deputy Supreme Allied Commander Transformation position is currently filled by General Chris Badia of the German Air Force.
 He succeeded General Paolo Ruggiero, Italian Army, who succeeded Admiral Manfred Nielson, German Navy, who succeeded General Mirco Zuliani of the Italian Air Force, General Mieczysław Bieniek of the Polish Land Forces, Admiral Luciano Zappata (Italian Navy) and Admiral Stanhope.
 For several years, in a carryover from SACLANT, the Deputy's position was filled by a Royal Navy admiral.
 Stanhope's succession by Zappata meant an end to this practice.